 What is the easiest way to get residency in Malta?

 The easiest way to get residency in Malta is through the Malta Residence and Visa Programme (MRVP) or the Malta Golden Visa.
-Both programs require a mix of property investment, a government contribution, and investment in government-approved financial instruments.
+Both programmes require a mix of property investment, a government contribution, and investment in government-approved financial instruments.

 How much money do I need to get residency in Malta?

-The amount needed to get residency in Malta varies depending on the chosen program.
+The amount needed to get residency in Malta varies depending on the chosen programme.
 For the Malta Residence and Visa Programme (MRVP), you will need a government contribution of €30,000, a property purchase worth at least €320,000 (or €270,000 in Gozo or the south of Malta) or a lease with a minimum annual rent of €12,000 (or €10,000 in Gozo or the south of Malta), and an investment of at least €250,000 in government-approved financial instruments.

 How long does it take to get residency in Malta?